jayvdb/pipgh/README.md

 > Why can't we use Github as a means to share our Python code directly?

 *pipgh* searches and installs Python packages from Github.
 You can further cite a specific branch, release or commit's hash value.
 This makes the deployment of your Python package as simple as a commit to your repository.

+It also allows to inspect the metadata of a repository or to look at a singular field, which is very handy for stuff like this:

+    $ git clone `pipgh show --clone-url docopt/docopt`

-Pure Python code (2 and 3 compatible).
+Pure Python code, 2 and 3 compatible.

 ###### Search